Emergency Dentist in Memphis, TN

 - What medications are you taking?
 Antibiotics?
 Pain killers?

-We offer 24 Hour Emergency Dental Care to residents of Memphis, Tennessee and the following surrounding
+Call us for assistance any day of the week… We offer Emergency Dental Care to residents of Memphis, Tennessee and the following surrounding areas: